elementor/elementor/core/common/assets/js/api/docs/api/ehooks/ui.md

            }

            getId() {
-               // Unique id for the event.
+               // Unique id for the hook.
-               return 'custom-component-example-event';
+               return 'custom-component-example-ui-hook';
            }

            getConditions( args ) {
-               // Conditions for the event to be applied. if ( args.toggleClass ) {
+               // Conditions for the hook to be applied. if ( args.toggleClass ) {
                    return true;
                }